 Are you a returning student?

-If you took CS101 in Summer 2017 or Fall 2017, follow our I'm a Returning Student instructions.
+If you first took CS101 in Summer 2018 or Fall 2018, you will need to obtain a replacement access code from your instructor and then follow our I'm a Returning Student instructions.

 Obtaining a new access code